erickclasen/cbpro-index-fund-algo/README.md

 By using this code ( index-balancer.py or index-balancer-TEST.py) one can set up a trading/investing system that will stay in the market and re-balance the portfolio automatically.

+Additionally this code can be used on multiple portfolios, so it can be used to copy trade on multiple CBPRO accounts using a single script call.

 ## How it works
 Basically the index-balancer.py code reads the gross amount of money in terms of crypto and USD and USDC available and divides it evenly to produce a target hold amount.